JiwoonKim/CS50-Pset-Web-Programming/README.md

   _disclaimer: only the function for calculating the edit distance and displaying the matrix of costs and the html form for two strings was implemented by myself (the web application's server (configuration for routes using flask framework) and various html files were not implemented by myself)._

-### What I learned
+### What I learned from Pset6
-> how a web application is structured using HTML, CSS, and a web server (Flask).
+> basic concepts of HTML, CSS, and a web server.

-> how a web server framework (i.e. Flask) handles requests and sends responses.

 ## Pset7: Finance
 > Solved Finance in July, 2018.